kdeldycke/kevin-deldycke-blog/content/2006/konqueror-config-file-disable-menu-bar.md

 MenuBar=Disabled
 ```

-This tip is interresting because you can also apply it for any KDE application that doesn't support this feature.
+This tip is interesting because you can also apply it for any KDE application that doesn't support this feature.

-For exemple, in [kmail](https://kmail.kde.org), you can add the "`MenuBar=Disabled`" statement in "`[Main Window]`" section: this will have the same effect as in konqueror.
+For example, in [kmail](https://kmail.kde.org), you can add the "`MenuBar=Disabled`" statement in "`[Main Window]`" section: this will have the same effect as in konqueror.